The Nichols Humanitarian Fund

 About the Nichols Humanitarian Fund

 It was established by Edward and Janice Nichols in honor of Laura Bush’s speech on Senior Class Day in 2006.
 The $100,000 cash prize that accompanied The Nichols-Chancellor’s Medal that Mrs. Bush accepted was given to Vanderbilt to start the fund.
 The fund also receives substantial contributions each year from The Edward and Janice Nichols Endowment Fund.
-The first scholarships were awarded in 2007.
+The first awards were granted in 2007.

 Students are encouraged to develop their own service opportunities in communities where they can work to address an area of need.
 In past years, students have served in communities all over the world, including Australia, Cambodia, Costa Rica, New Orleans, and India.
 Funding can also be used to participate in established Vanderbilt offerings, including: